danaKhavzon1/Tic-Tac-Toe-Frontend/README.md

-1) Run next build
+1) Run npx next build
-2) Run next start
+2) Run npx next start
 4) Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 For the project to work you must run the server as well (Tic-Tac-Toe-Backend)